code-423n4/code-contests/contests/README.md

 # Code Contests

 Each repository contains the source code for a given contest.
-The pot size, start date, end date, and any other relevent information is provided within the README of each corresponding contest.
+The pot size, start date, end date, and any other relevent information is provided within the `README` for each corresponding contest.

 As a reminder, for Wardens participating in code contests, please familiarize yourself with the [submission policy](../SUBMISSION_POLICY.md) prior to participating.